 Zoning & Land Development

-Zoning Zoning is a tool used to regulate the use of land in Kenosha County in a manner that serves to promote the general welfare of its citizens, the quality of the environment and the conservation of its resources.
-Zoning also implements a land use plan.
-Zoning in and of itself is the delineation of areas or zones into specific districts which provides uniform regulations and requirements that govern the use, placement, spacing, and size of land and buildings.
-The Kenosha County Department of Planning and Development, Division of County Development administers the zoning maps and the zoning ordinance for the unincorporated areas of Kenosha County, including the Towns of Brighton, Paris, Randall, Somers and Wheatland.
+Zoning in and of itself is the delineation of areas or zones into specific districts, which provides uniform regulations and requirements that govern the use, placement, spacing, and size of land and buildings.
+The Kenosha County Department of Planning and Development administers the zoning maps and zoning ordinances for the unincorporated areas of Kenosha County, including the Towns of Brighton, Paris, Randall, Somers and Wheatland.

-The zoning districts are delineated on maps that have been adopted by the Kenosha County Board of Supervisors and the towns that partner in zoning and are available for viewing at the Interactive Mapping page and are also available at your local town hall and the department of Planning & Development.
+The zoning districts are delineated on maps that have been adopted by the Kenosha County Board of Supervisors and the towns that partner in zoning and are available for viewing on the Interactive Mapping page and are also available at your local town hall and the Planning & Development Office.